christianalfoni/reactx/docs/03_Doing_state_management.md

 };
 ```

 This patterns is very useful as the complexity of your state increases.
 Think about everything before the `return` as the `constructor` of a class, and everything after as the `methods` of a class.
-But unlike a class there is no `this` reference, you just point directly to variables and functions you want to use.
+But unlike a class there is no `this` reference, you just point directly to any dependencies, variables or functions you want to use.

 ## Nesting and composing state